 Tuition at MCC is determined by a student's residential and academic status (full-time or part-time).
 One-half of all tuition and fees are due and payable at the Business Office in Hardin Hall before a student attends the first class of the semester for fall and spring semesters.
 The balance must be paid by Friday of the eighth week of school.
 For summer semesters, all tuition and fees are due and payable at the Business Office before classes begin.
 Room and board charges must be paid prior to moving into housing for all semesters.
 See the section entitled "Deferments" for information concerning Financial Aid deferment.
 It is the student's responsibility to pay tuition and fees on time.
-The tuition and fees listed in this catalog are subject to change.
+The tuition and fees listed in this catalog are subject to change; please visit www. meridiancc.edu for the most current fee schedule.